geoklon1997/GlobLangApp/README.md

 # GlobLangApp
-App for translation between languages in an attempt to BREAK LANGUAGE BARRIERS
+App for language translation in an attempt to BREAK LANGUAGE BARRIERS